Our Curriculum at Manor Wood Primary School

 Additional homework is set by teachers each week which children are expected to complete.

 Science is taught as a discrete subject with each year group following the National Curriculum Programmes of Study for each Key Stage.
 In addition, all opportunities for cross curricular links are planned for.
+We are fortunate to have a well-equipped STEM lab where many of our STEM sessions take place.

 As well as dedicated Computing lessons, which form part of the statutory National Curriculum, there are many more lessons in which information and communication technology (ICT) is used as a ‘vehicle’ to learn in other areas.